Find Cheap Medicare Plans in Your Area

 Does Medicare pay for insulin?

 Injectable or inhalable insulin is covered by a Medicare Part D prescription plan or a Medicare Advantage plan that includes prescription coverage.
-These private plans each have different benefits, so the amount you pay for insulin will vary.
-The best deal will be a plan that is participating in the Insulin Savings Program, which provides a 30-day supply of insulin for $35 or less.
+Beginning in 2023, insulin copays will be capped at $35 per month, per federal law.

 Does Medicare cover diabetes testing?